• Wood-burning heaters are a major contributor to air pollution in NSW.

 What can you do to reduce the chance of wood smoke affecting your health?

-3. If you have asthma, ensure you follow your asthma management plan
+3. If you have asthma, ensure you follow your asthma management plan.

 What can you do to minimise air pollution from your wood-burning heater?

-If you choose to use a wood-burning heater:
+If you do use a wood-burning heater:

-• burn only dry, well seasoned and chemically untreated wood
+• Burn only dry, well-seasoned and chemically untreated wood

-• adjust the air damper on the wood-burning heater to allow sufficient air flow to provide oxygen for clean combustion
+• Adjust the air damper on the wood-burning heater to allow sufficient air flow to provide oxygen for clean combustion.

-• make sure the fire burns brightly to ensure enough heat for complete combustion
+• Make sure the fire burns brightly to ensure enough heat for complete combustion.

-• never leave a fire smouldering overnight
+• Never leave a fire smouldering overnight.

-• check your chimney - if there is visible smoke from it increase the airflow to the fire
+• Check your chimney - if there is visible smoke from it, increase the airflow to the fire.

 Related information

-In NSW you can call 1300 066 055 to talk to your local Public Health Unit.
+In NSW call 1300 066 055 to talk to your local Public Health Unit.

 Contact page owner: Environmental Health